Joy-less/RemReplicate/README.md

 A network multiplayer replication framework for Godot C#.

+> [!NOTE]
+> This addon only works in Godot 4.4, which is currently in beta.

 ## Disclaimer

 There are several ways to solve network replication.
 This implementation was designed for use in [Blood Lines](https://youtu.be/4ptBKI0cGhI), but can be used freely in your project.